blueOkiris/dcl/docs/notebook.md

 Ugh.
 I wanted this library to be simple, but now I have to free string_t's when I'm done, and manage the malloc'd memory when creating new copies (for *all* the functions)

 I could implement garbage collection or something for all this with some sort of "init" function, but yeah no.

+## Iteration 2

+### Goals

+Now that I've worked with the system a bit, I want to focus on QA3 again.
+Because of the issue with flexible array members, all these functions now create new strings (because I don't want to delete the old string) which means they all have to be freed at the end!

+This is a pain, and shouldn't be part of the library.
+I need to redesign it so it can work.

+### Design Choices

+I think I want some sort of a garbage collection system, kinda.

+Essesntially, have a static object that takes all the created strings and gets rid of them for me.

+One simple way to do this that isn't real garbage collection is to just take the strings every time a new thing is created, and store them until dcl_garbage_free is called at the end or something.
+This isn't a great solution as a giant ammount of memory could be used for this one object.

+The other solution is a more traditional garbage collection system, but I know little about those, and most of my experience is running an interpreter where I have control of when garbage collection is done, not when I'm building a client library, which is different.
+I need to do more research to gain a better understanding of this system.

+Unfortunately, I don't actually know how I could tell when I'm "done" with a string_t, so I think I've got to go with option a.

+Basically I'll have some sort of static etern struct that gets freed at the end of a program.
+It stores all the char ** for the program, and every time a new string_t is created, its value is added to the list.

+### Analysis

+I don't like this solution, but I don't see another option.
+I think it's a good work around for small projects, I just have to hope that it will scale okay